 Required class level annotation.
 The table or view should exist in database.
 The schema/catalog attributes set with @Table will override corresponding values on the SimpleJdbcMapper() constructor (if any).
 Note that table names with spaces are not supported.

-Multiple objects can be mapped to the same table.
+Multiple classes can be mapped to the same table.
 For example if you have a table with large number of columns you could have 2 objects mapped to it.
 One with a few commonly used columns and another with all the columns.

 @Table(name="product")